Encharted Cook

 • 💬 Comments

-What Is a Margarita?
+What Is a Margarita on the Rocks?

-This iconic cocktail has many origin stories with most dating from the mid-1930s and is most likely a variation of a daisy cocktail that consists of base spirit, liqueur, and citrus juice.
+This iconic cocktail has many origin stories with most dating from the mid-1930s and is most likely a variation of a daisy cocktail that consists of base spirit, a liqueur, and citrus juice.
+So, some margarita recipes include fruit juices for a flavor twist.

 A margarita cocktail over ice in a glass with a salted rim garnished with a wedge of lime.